metomi/rose/sphinx/tutorial/cylc/furthertopics/retries.rst

 Configuring Retries
 -------------------

-We need to tell cylc to retry it a few times - replace the line ``[[roll_doubles]]`` in the ``suite.rc`` file with:
+We need to tell Cylc to retry it a few times - replace the line ``[[roll_doubles]]`` in the ``suite.rc`` file with:

 .. code-block:: cylc